-- 1. Press the Menu button. - 2.
+- 1. Press the Menu button on the remote control. - 2.
 Select the Network menu and press Enter. - 3.
 Select Network Configuration and press Enter.

 4. Select the Others menu and press Enter.

 5. Enter up to two IP addresses to receive SNMP notifications, using 0 to 255 for each address field.